 5. Next Action Recommendation

 Determining which action to take next is one of the most frequent dilemmas a sales agent has to face.
 Is it time to send an email after you’ve just met a prospect?
 What should that email ideally say?
 Is a call appropriate after your emails have gone unanswered?
 Or, is it best to reach out via LinkedIn?
-All these questions can plague the minds of sales reps on the daily.
+All these questions can plague the minds of sales reps daily.

 It is essential to take an action that actually benefits the relationship and helps establish good communication.
 Otherwise, you may risk alienating the right connection by coming off as too pushy, or on the contrary, taking too long to get in touch that prospects are no longer interested in what you offer.